MichaelHWatkins/MealPrep.Solution/README.md

 * 11:30 - 12:09 Added stuff to the front and validating the db still works.
 * 12:09 - 1:14 Confirmed that everything is working.
 On to styling!
 * 1:14 - 1:27 Found a new bug, working on it now.
+* 1:27 - 2:03 Continuing to research the bug!